R in Posit Workbench

 # lrwxrwxrwx 1 root root 18 Jul 8 19:21 /usr/local/bin/R -> /opt/R/4.2.0/bin/R

-You can also check the R version from within R. To identify your current active version of R, run:
+You can also check the R version from within R. Run the following command to identify your current active version of R:

 R.version

-Another way to check the current version of R, as well as other system and environment information, is to run:
+An alternative way to verify the current version of R, as well as other system and environment information, is to run:

 sessionInfo()

 You can modify your R’s default version by modifying your PATH.
-For example, you could add the following to your ~/.bashrc file:
+For example, add the following to your ~/.bashrc file:

 ~/.bashrc